Any cat or dog residing in Wellington Shire must be microchipped and registered from 3 months of age.

 Under the Domestic Animals Act 1994 animal registrations run from 10 April each year and must be renewed annually.

-You must apply to renew your registration by 10 April each year.
-If your animal registration is current, a renewal form will be sent to your address prior to 10 April each year.
-You can pay your animal registration renewal notice by:
+If your animal registration is current, a Renewal Notice will be sent to your address prior to 10 April each year.

-If your pet is currently registered in Wellington Shire Council and has passed away, is no longer in your care or if you are moving to a new address you will need to inform us.
+If your pet has passed away, is no longer in your care or if you are moving to a new address please complete the Update Animal Details Form.

 When you register a cat or dog you will be provided with a lifetime registration tag.
 This means that you will not receive a new registration tag each year.
 You are still required to pay for your pets annual registration renewal fee.